 You will never feel alone while in the company of more than 25,000 students.
 Find your community from hundreds of clubs and activities.
 Get to know your peers and build life-long friendships that make your college life feel like a quaint town with people you know.

 Experience the extent of liberal arts education from one of the best liberal arts colleges in the country, the University of Richmond (U.R.).
 The university fosters an intellectually vibrant community.

 University of Richmond’s intellectually vibrant community can be seen on campus grounds.
 The 350 acres of carefully landscaped grounds serve as the Spiders’ home away from home.
 U.R.’s campus tops Princeton University’s list of the most beautiful campuses in its 2021 review.

 Its lush green, open spaces lead the eyes to the beautiful brick buildings that define the University of Richmond.

-Spiders come together in many, both in the university ground and the city where it stands.
-Every student who comes to U.R. finds an enriching college experience in scholarly pursuits and playful activities.
+Spiders come together in many, both on the university grounds and in the city where it stands.
+Every student who comes to the U.R. finds an enriching college experience in scholarly pursuits and playful activities.
 When you enroll here, you will find countless opportunities to explore and immerse yourself in a fulfilling college environment.